shoaib6174/ML-Projects/containerized-twitter-sentiment/readme.md

 # Containerized Twitter Sentiment Analysis
+This Project was created by following [this](https://www.analyticsvidhya.com/blog/2021/06/a-hands-on-guide-to-containerized-your-machine-learning-workflow-with-docker/) tutorial
 ###  Get the environment ready
 * Inside the project folder create virtual environment using venv and activate it
     * python -m venv env